phan/phan/README.md

 test3.php:14 TypeError arg#2(str) is int but explode() takes string
 ```

+You can see the full list of command line options by running `phan -h`.

-To make sure it works you can run `phan` on itself with `phan -f filelist.txt` using
+To make sure it works you can run `phan` on itself with `phan -f Phan/*.php Phan/**/*.php`.
-`filelist.txt` provided here.
-But a better way to check is to run `./run-tests.php`.
+You can also run tests by running `./test` which will execute the tests within the `tests/`
+directory.

 ## Generating a file list